 Corporate Responsibility Risk Management

-Environment, Health & Safety
+Environment, Health and Safety

 An extension of AMD’s customer-centric focus is the belief that customers should experience excellence when designing in, manufacturing with, or supporting systems that include AMD products.

-The company uses a multidimensional and cross-functional approach to produce high-quality and highly reliable products.
+We use a multidimensional and cross-functional approach to produce high-quality and highly reliable products.
 AMD’s quality management system incorporates supplier quality control, stringent raw material and manufacturing process control systems, and final testing to ensure operational consistency, efficiency, and the ability to meet customer requirements.
 World Class Supplier, World Class Manufacturing, customer-quality and other quality processes drive continuous improvement in all aspects related to developing, manufacturing, and supporting products.

 AMD is committed to our Supplier Diversity program for U.S.-based spending, focused on the following areas:

-- Measuring AMD spend with our registered diverse business enterprises and minority-owned businesses.
+Measuring AMD spend with our registered diverse business enterprises and minority-owned businesses.

-- Promoting small businesses and encouraging job growth in the United States by working within Supplier Connection, an initiative to allow small businesses to more easily apply to become suppliers to large companies.
+Promoting small businesses and encouraging job growth in the United States by working within Supplier Connection, an initiative to allow small businesses to more easily apply to become suppliers to large companies.

-- Deploying our sourcing to give competitive consideration to using diverse suppliers and minority enterprises.
+Deploying our sourcing to give competitive consideration to using diverse suppliers and minority enterprises.